Manage the credentials using the Credentials Manager

-The Credentials interface is restricted to Administrators only.
+The interface is restricted to Administrators only.
 The access control options allow administrators to specify users who can user the credentials and determine their use.

-To use Credentials Manager, log in over a SSL-secured connection or a local HTTP connection.
+To use Credentials Manager, log in over an SSL-secured connection or a local HTTP connection.
 If you log in through a non-secure, non-local channel, the Credentials Manager will only permit you to view the credentials and not allow you to make configuration changes.